Personal Data Privacy Notice

 Where the law determines it is necessary, we must comply with various legal and regulatory requirements and our services also help other organisations comply with their own legal and regulatory obligations.

 Our use of personal data is subject to an extensive framework of safeguards that help make sure that your rights are protected.
 These include the information you are given about how your personal data will be used and how you can exercise your rights to obtain your personal data, have it corrected or restricted, object to it being processed, and complain if you are dissatisfied.
 These safeguards help sustain a fair and appropriate balance so that our activities do not compromise your interests, fundamental rights and freedoms.

 Necessity for compliance with a legal obligation

-5. WHO WE SHARE THE PERSONAL DATA WITH
+6. WHO DO WE SHARE THE PERSONAL DATA WITH?

-We may provide your information to third parties who help us use it for the purposes described in 2.
-WHAT WE USE PERSONAL DATA FOR.
-For example, our databases of personal data may be hosted by third parties on our behalf or by a Credit Reference Agency.
+We may provide your information to third parties who help us use it for the purposes described in section 2.
+For example, our databases of personal data may be hosted by third parties on our behalf.

 These service providers will not be allowed to use your information for their own purposes or on behalf of other organisations, unless you agree otherwise.